Issac567/PIC_Bootloader/B4J-BootloaderUploaderBluetoothHC05/README.md

 - Power your PIC microcontroller as required (**typically 5V or 3.3V** depending on the device).
 - Ensure a **common ground** between HC-05 and PIC.
 - The PIC must have a **serial bootloader firmware pre-installed** for uploading to work.
+- HC-05 must be paired with your PC first in the operating system’s Bluetooth settings Default PIN is usually 1234 or 0000
+B4J does not show a password prompt — pairing is handled entirely by the OS

 ---